On $\beta$-function of $\mathcal{N}=2$ supersymmetric integrable sigma models II: The beta -function of the N=2 supersymmetric sigma model

 namely, we can understand it as a derivative of \eqref{DeltaK} with respect to the RG time assuming that the metric satisfies one-loop RG flow equation.
 Let us further denote this contribution as just $\mathcal{D}\Delta K$.Thus, the expression for $\beta_K^{(5)}$ can be rewritten in a more compact form using $\Delta K$

 Now let us turn to the question how to make the $\beta$-function simpler by changing the renormalization scheme, or, in other words, find some \textit{normal} form.
 Such a change can be implemented through a covariant redefinition of the metric \cite{Friedan:1980jm}.
 However, arbitrary redefinition can make the metric non-K\"ahler.
 To avoid this, it is convenient to work instead with the redefinition of the K\"ahler potential, in order for the resulting redefined metric to be automatically K\"ahler.
 Such redefinitions were described in \cite{Nemeschansky:1986yx} in the context of supersymmetric sigma models on Calabi-Yau manifolds, however, they were in principle non-local.
-We consider the local ones and, in general, as was already mentioned in \cite{Alfimov:2023evq}, a covariant change of scheme may be written as
+We consider the local ones and, in general, as was already mentioned in \cite{Alfimov:2023evq}, a covariant change of scheme may be written as\footnote{As it was explained in \cite{Alfimov:2023evq}, one can rewrite the corresponding covariant metric redefinition as a covariant function of metric and its derivatives in arbitrary non-holomorphic coordinates.}

 where the number of available scalar invariants grows rapidly with the curvature order, although many of them are not independent.
 In particular, K\"ahler geometry provides additional identities that further reduce the set of independent scalars (see details in appendix \ref{app_Kaehler_identities}).
 As the result, the RG flow equation in terms of the redefined potential \(\tilde{K}\) becomes